 Tier 1 Grandfathered Member

-Tier 1 employee who was vested (3 years of service credit) and at least age 55 OR had the Rule of 65 or greater (age + service) on 6/30/13 will be grandfathered under retirement eligibility provisions in affect prior to July 1, 2013 (i.e. Rule of 85 and 6% early retirement reduction factor).
+Tier 1 employee who was vested (3 years of service credit) and at least age 55 OR had the Rule of 65 or greater (age + service) on 6/30/13 was grandfathered under retirement eligibility provisions in affect prior to July 1, 2013 (i.e. Rule of 85 and 6% early retirement reduction factor).
 A reduced retirement benefit can begin at age 55 with an early retirement reduction factor of 6% per year from the earlier of Rule of 85 or age 65.

 Tier 1 Non-grandfathered Member